 The Database of Island Invasive Species Eradications attempts to compile all historical and current invasive vertebrate eradication projects on islands.
 The vast majority of the dataset is focused on invasive mammals.
 Data gathered from each project includes island location and characteristics, details about the eradication including focal species, methods and outcome, plus links and or contact details for learning more about the project.
 Parameter descriptions are described here

 Since 2014 we assessed all eradication attempts for data quality based on definitions in Table 1.
-We expect any data summary to be restricted to only good or satisfactory data quality.
+We expect any data summary or analysis to be restricted to only good or satisfactory data quality.
 We retain events of poor quality in the online database in the hope others can help us further qualify or remove these events.
 To update an eradication record, please contact us: email@example.com.

-Island eradication type (Table 3) refers to whether the operation required treatment of the entire island, or only part of the island (restricted range) to remove the population from the island.
-Note we also delineate between incursion responses and whole island events, where incursions represent operations to remove a population prior to their establishment across the entire island.
+Island eradication type (Table 3) refers to whether the operation required treatment of the entire island (whole island), or only part of the island (restricted range) to remove the invasive population from the island.
+Note, incursion responses are also included in the dataset, representing operations to remove a population prior to their establishment across the entire island.

 Data on the primary and secondary method of the eradication are collected, including disease, hunting, trapping, toxicant, other, unknown, none (secondary method only).
-Where toxicant was used the baiting method was noted as either aerial broadcast, bait station, hand broadcast, bait piles, unknown, other, or not applicable.
+Where toxicant was used, the baiting method was noted as either aerial broadcast, bait station, hand broadcast, bait piles, unknown, other, or not applicable.
 The toxicant compound was identified where applicable.

 References that cite part or all of these eradication events are provided, including a link if this is online.